Nelson airport repair will have big price-tag - BC Local News

 The Star asked Dooley whether the potential expense of the repairs might tip the balance on the question of whether the airport is needed at all.

-“The options and the alternatives are not very good at this stage, for doing something other than what’s there,” he said, adding that the city’s ongoing difficulty in getting the neighbouring transfer station land rehabilitated is an indicator of the complexity of re-purposing land built on a garbage dump.
+“The options and alternatives are not very good at this stage for doing something other than what’s there,” he said, adding that the city’s ongoing difficulty in getting the neighbouring transfer station land rehabilitated is an indicator of the complexity of re-purposing land built on a garbage dump.

 bill.metcalfe@nelsonstar.com Like us on Facebook and follow us on Twitter